Layr-Labs/eigensdk-go/challenger/README.md

 ## How to implement a custom Challenger Processor

-To implement a custom Challenger Processor, you must implement the `ChallengerProcessor` interface, which defines two methods:
+To implement a custom Challenger Processor, you must implement the `ChallengerProcessor` interface:

 ```go
   type ChallengerProcessor[Input any, Output any] interface {